My partner didn’t have a will. What happens to his estate?

-When someone dies without a will (called dying intestate), their estate will be distributed according to the rules under this law.
+When someone dies without a will, they are said to have died intestate.
+The person's estate is distributed according to the mandatory scheme under this law.

-The first step is to determine whether the deceased had a spouse.
-Under estates law in BC, people are considered spouses if they were:
+With intestacy, the first step is to determine whether the deceased had a spouse.
+The law in BC considers two people as spouses if they were:

 married when the deceased passed away, or

 in a “marriage-like relationship” for at least two years prior to death.

 The two individuals could be considered to be in a marriage-like-relationship without living together.